 When he was seeking the U.S. presidency, Biden called Saudi Arabia a “pariah” and vowed to make it “pay the price” for Khashoggi’s murder.

 Now, with inflation raging and gasoline prices soaring, Biden finds himself under immense political pressure to do something.
-OPEC Plus, the energy cartel headed by Saudi Arabia, says it will increase the supply of crude oil over the next few months, but it’s unclear what, if any, effect it will have on prices at the fuel pump.
+OPEC Plus, the energy cartel headed by Saudi Arabia, says it will increase crude oil supply over the next few months, but it’s unclear what, if any, effect it will have on prices at the fuel pump.

 Not an 'isolated event'

 The White House says Biden’s visit to Jeddah is about more than energy and Saudi oil production.
-They point to reviving a nuclear pact with Iran and maintaining a truce in Yemen between a Saudi-led coalition and Houthi rebels backed by Iran.
+U.S. officials point to an agenda that includes reviving a nuclear pact with Iran and maintaining a truce in Yemen between a Saudi-led coalition and Houthi rebels backed by Iran.

 Walking back Biden’s comment while a candidate, a senior White House official speaking on background said the U.S. is seeking to recalibrate, not rupture, long-standing ties with Saudi Arabia.